top of page

 MUSIC PLAYERS

-While these are allowed, we do not advise them whilst riding, if you do use them, please control their volume according to your environment.
-Use your judgment at all times when listening to music or audiobooks.
+While these are allowed, we will only allow bone conducting headphones when riding.
+If you do use them, please control their volume according to your environment.
+Always use your judgment when listening to music or audiobooks.
 Please also be aware that if you cannot hear general voice levels you might miss instructions or warnings from crew, other participants or approaching vehicles.
-We suggest that you run the leads behind you so that persons or vehicles approaching from behind might be able to see that you are wired for sound.
+We suggest that you run the leads (If applicable) behind you so that persons or vehicles approaching from behind might be able to see that you are wired for sound.

 OTHER ADMIN MATTERS